 Participants who receive an invitation from us will need to give us their consent in an online form.
 The link to the online form is included in the participant’s letter.

 Participants can also use the link in their letter to request more information about the independent assessment pilot.

-Being involved in the pilot is voluntary, and invited participants can choose whether they’d like to be involved.
-Volunteers can also withdraw from the pilot at any time.
+Being involved in the pilot is not mandatory, and invited participants can choose whether they’d like to be involved.
+They can also withdraw from the pilot at any time.

-We are only asking participants more than six months away from their scheduled plan review to be involved.
+We are only asking participants at least four months away from their scheduled plan review to be involved.
 We’re doing this to keep the independent assessment pilot separate from plan reviews.

 While participants will receive a copy of their independent assessment, we won’t be using them for planning decisions.

 The pilot is Australia-wide and responsive to each state and territory's ongoing coronavirus (COVID-19) response.

 Who is doing the assessments?